mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Finally, `original_child_resolution` is the array of `HPKEPublicKey` values of the nodes in the resolution of S but with the `unmerged_leaves` of P omitted.
-For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` of node 5 with co-path child 4 would contain an empty `original_child_resolution` since 4's resolution includes only itself but 4 is also an unmerged leaf of 5.
-Meanwhile, the `ParentHashInput` of node 5 with co-path child 6 has an array with one element in it: the HPKE public key of 6.
+For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` of node Z with co-path child C would contain an empty `original_child_resolution` since C's resolution includes only itself but C is also an unmerged leaf of Z. Meanwhile, the `ParentHashInput` of node Z with co-path child D has an array with one element in it: the HPKE public key of D.

 ### Using Parent Hashes